-Revenue for the year was £1,337.6 million, a reduction of £9.9 million from £1,347.5 million in 2017.
+Revenue for the year was £1,259.6 million, an increase of £24.4 million from £1,235.2 million in 2017.
 Anglian Water's revenue increased by 1.8%, reflecting the regulatory tariff increase and modest growth in customer numbers, partially offset by the loss of the retail gross margin for non-household customers following the transfer of those customers on 1 April 2017 to Anglian Water Business (National) Limited, and a small fall in consumption.
-Anglian Venture Holdings' revenue for the year was £179.7 million (2017: £112.9 million), with the increase due to the transfer of Anglian Water's non-household water and water recycling retail business on 1 April 2017, partly offset by the loss of revenue following the transfer of Anglian Water Business (National) Limited into the Wave joint venture.
-Inter-segment eliminations of revenue during the year include £101.3 million of wholesale revenue charges made by Anglian Water to Anglian Water Business (National) Limited in the five months before Anglian Water Business (National) Limited was transferred into the Wave joint venture.

-Operating profit was £339.9 million, a decrease of £17.9 million from the £357.8 million profit in 2017.
+Operating profit was £337.3 million, a decrease of £17.0 million from the £354.3 million profit in 2017.
 Anglian Water's operating profit decreased by £16.8 million, (4.6)%, to £348.5 million, which is consistent with the effect of the regulatory price increase, more than offset by the increases in operating costs and depreciation.
-Anglian Venture Holdings reported an operating profit of £3.1 million for the year (2017: £3.5 million).

-Net finance costs for the period, excluding fair value gains/losses on derivative financial instruments, increased by £53.7 million to £405.4 million (2017: £351.7 million), primarily due to the non-cash impact of higher inflation on index-linked debt in Anglian Water, where year on year RPI 'Retail Prices Index' inflation increased from 2.1% to 3.7%.
+Net finance costs for the period, excluding fair value gains/losses on derivative financial instruments, increased by £55.5 million to £361.3 million (2017: £305.8 million), primarily due to the non-cash impact of higher inflation on index-linked debt in Anglian Water, where year on year RPI 'Retail Prices Index' inflation increased from 2.1% to 3.7%.

-Resultant underlying loss before tax was £66.8 million (2017: profit of £6.4 million).
-After the exceptional profit on the transfer of Anglian Water Business (National) into the Wave joint venture (2017: profit on derecognition of the Celtic Anglian Water joint venture), and fair value gains/(losses) on derivative financial instruments, the statutory profit before tax was £64.6 million (2017: loss of £91.1 million).
+Resultant underlying loss before tax was £24.0 million (2017: profit of £48.8 million).
+After the exceptional profit on the transfer of Anglian Water's non-household water and water recycling retail business to Anglian Water Business (National) Limited (2017: profit on disposal of the Celtic Anglian Water joint venture), and fair value gains/(losses) on derivative financial instruments, the statutory profit before tax was £99.7 million (2017: loss of £48.7 million).